spencertipping/nfu/README.md

 - `-P`, `--poll`: Takes an interval in seconds and a command, and runs the command forever, sleeping by the interval between runs.
 You can use this to generate a stream of data.
+- `-q`, `--quant`: Quantize each number to the nearest x, which defaults to 1. x can be any positive value.
 - `-s`, `--sum`: Takes a running total of the given numbers.
 - `-S`, `--slice`: Takes two numbers: #lines to chop from head, #lines to chop from tail.